webjetcms/webjetcms/docs/en/redactor/zaheslovana-zona/README.md

 WebJET will display a standard login dialog if you are accessing a password-protected site.
 However, you can create and use a special page with appropriate text and design for login.

-Create a new page (it doesn't matter where it is, it can be either in the main directory or in the directory you want to password protect) and insert the Login User-\&gt;Login Form application into the page.
+Create a new page (it doesn't matter where it is, it can be either in the main directory or in the directory you want to password protect) and insert the Login User->Login Form application into the page.
 The name of the page is also arbitrary.
 Thus, the content of the page will be the code `!INCLUDE(/components/user/logon.jsp)!`which represents the registration form.

 ![](docs-login.png)